xtemplate/xtemplate/docs/syntax.md

 #### range(start, end, [step])

 If you need to iterate over a fixed set of numbers, range generates the set for you.
-The numbers begin at start (default 0) and incremeny by step (default 1) until it reaches stop, not including it.
+The numbers begin at start and incremeny by step (default 1) until it reaches stop, not including it.

 ```
 {{#each(range(0,3))}}{{this}}{{/each}}